 The family must hire an independent professional inspector, whose report must be submitted to the PHA for review.
 This inspector must be a member of the American Society of Home Inspectors (ASHI) or other recognized professional society, or a licensed engineer.
-The inspector may not be a PHA employee.
+The inspector cannot be a PHA employee or contractor.